Fudan-iGEM/2025-wiki/pages/measurement.md

-#### Flow Cytometry: Data Processing and Composite Score Calculating
+#### Flow Cytometry-Data Processing and Composite Score Calculating

 The flow cytometry data processing pipeline was designed to ensure signal fidelity, correct for autofluorescence, and provide statistically robust metrics for quantifying the effect of EMS induction on fluorescent protein expression.
 This process is divided into three critical stages: Quality Control and Data Normalization, Fold Change Calculation and Significance Test, and Composite Score Calculation.